Book by Robin Share

 Lake Michigan, 1876.

 A coming of age tale of courage and adventure amid high waves, fresh air, legend, and song.

 Windjammers made its maiden voyage on the Peninsula State Park Amphitheater stage summer 2013.
 Inspired by tales and tunes of 19th century Great Lakes sailors, Robin Share and Clay Zambo made their Northern Sky (then AFT) writing debut.

-Windjammers was developed in partnership with the Academy for New Musical Theatre (ANMT) in Los Angeles.
+Windjammers was developed in partnership with the Academy for New Musical Theatre (ANMT) in Los Angeles (renamed New Musical, Inc.).
 After initially penning a musical review, Share and Zambo expanded the piece into a book musical with an original story and all new music set on Lake Michigan in 1876.
 “It’s exciting to have a piece written specifically for our audience based on such a rich lode of material,” said Jeff Herbst.